 The Rudolfinum building is a unique architectural masterpiece, a home of the muses and a temple of art.
-However, not all of its spaces are accessible to visitors.
+However, not all its spaces are accessible to visitors.
 This also applies to the roof terrace for the time being.
-The situation is set to change with a plan that aims to make significant structural changes to the terrace and open it up to the general public.
+The situation is set to change however, with a plan that aims to make significant structural changes to the terrace and open it up to the general public.

 11.04.2022 | Author: Filip Tomášek

-For more than 136 years, Rudolfinum has been presenting works by leading artists and ideas by eminent artists.
+For more than 136 years, Rudolfinum has been presenting works by leading artists and ideas by eminent authorities.
 From the very beginning, the house has been conceived as a concert hall and art gallery and, between 1918 and 1939, it served as the seat of parliament.
 The Dvořák Hall offers top musicians world-class sound parameters, while visual artists enjoy spacious exhibition rooms that make generous use of natural light.

 What is less well known, however, is that the roof of the Neo-Renaissance building is surrounded by a balustrade concealing a terrace of nearly 850 square metres on three sides.
-The reason for this is that the unique view of Prague Castle, Charles Bridge, and the Old Town has for many years been enjoyed in silence only by the statues of 16 important composers.
+The reason for this is that the unique view of Prague Castle, Charles Bridge, and the Old Town has for many years been enjoyed in silence only by the statues of 16 major composers.
 Ordinary mortals can only catch a glimpse of the Rudolfinum during occasional organized tours.

 Visualization of the Renovated Terrace

 This is what it could soon look like on the Rudolfinum terrace.
 Would you like to go for a view?